What is a point of sale (POS)?

 Are you considering a new point of sale (POS) system?
 The right POS software can be a workhorse, allowing customers to easily purchase their items and provide business owners with access to crucial data.

-Whether you are looking for your first POS system or want to replace your current system, there are many factors to consider.
+Whether looking for your first POS system or want to replace your current system, there are many factors to consider.
 Which features are essential for your business?
 If you’re completely new to the world of POS systems, you may even wonder what tasks a POS system can do besides calculating how much change to give a cash customer.

 This article covers the landscape of the POS system market, including exactly what a POS system is, common features, and how the right POS system can help your small business grow.